-Through the UK Government’s “Super Connected Cities” programme, companies with less than 250 employees are eligible to apply for Connection vouchers worth £3,000 to equip their businesses with high speed connectivity.
+Through the UK Government’s “Super Connected Cities” programme, companies with less than 250 employees are eligible to apply for Connection vouchers worth £3,000 (no longer valid) to equip their businesses with high speed connectivity.
 Now offered in twenty-two cities, it is available until at least March 2015.
 The aim is to guarantee 95 per cent of the UK can receive broadband speeds of at least 24Mbps by 2017.

 Quite obviously businesses of all sizes need superior connectivity to function and compete, however a recent report from The Federation of Small Businesses contained some startling findings.
 For example, 45,000 businesses still use dial up internet and 14 per cent assume reliable, fast broadband is rarely available.
 This, it suggests, is the business owner’s key perceived barrier to growth.
 For many of these companies the voucher scheme must seem too good to be true.